panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 Open the [demo](https://codesandbox.io/s/heavy-update-as-non-urgent-ifobc?file=/src/FilterList.js) using transitions feature.
 If you type quickly a query into the input field, you would notice a delay in highlighting the query inside the list.

 React has separated the rendering of the urgent task (updating the input field when the user types) from the non-urgent task (highlighting the query inside the list).
+Such an approach provides a better user experience.

 ## 4. Conclusion

-The concurrent mode in React lets you separate urgent from non-urgent tasks, making the UI updates more precise and user-friendly.
+The concurrent mode in React lets you separate urgent from non-urgent tasks, making the UI updates more user-friendly.

 After [enabling](https://github.com/reactwg/react-18/discussions/5) the new React 18 concurrent mode, you can use the `useTransition()` hook to access `startTransition(callback)` function.

-`startTransition(callback)` let's you mark certain heavy updates as transitions:
+`startTransition(callback)` let's you mark certain updates as transitions:

 ```javascript
 const [isPending, startTransition] = useTransition();